immortalx74/game_controller/README.md

 You can check if a device was connected/disconnected at runtime by querying `configurationChanged`.

+There's a database of known game-controllers maintained by the SDL community.
+A version of this file is included with this library, but the latest version can be found in this [link](https://github.com/gabomdq/SDL_GameControllerDB) so that you can replace it anytime.

+At the start of the app, the library reads this file to get updated information about these known game-controllers.
+It is used for mapping buttons/axes of different controllers to a common format.
+You can query if a connected device is one of these by calling `isDeviceGamepad`, and then call `getGamepadState` to get the state of buttons/axes using named values instead of indices.
+(See example in the API below)

 The rest are mostly polling functions which are self explanatory.

 ### API: